Rising-Stars-by-Sunshine/CSEcon206-Haowen-PS1/README.md

 - The game environment and learning algorithm:
   - The game environment used in this paper is a simplified version of the classic game Pong.
 In this environment, two paddles are placed on either side of the screen, and a ball is bounced back and forth between them.
 The goal of each player is to prevent the ball from getting past their paddle.
-  - The learning algorithm used in this paper is a variant of deep reinforcement learning called Deep Q-Networks (DQN).
+  - The learning algorithm used in this paper is a variant of deep reinforcement learning called Deep Q-Networks (DQN) (Meng et al. 2022).
 DQN is a form of Q-learning that uses a neural network to estimate the Q-function (the expected future reward for taking a particular action in a particular state).
 The DQN algorithm used in this paper incorporates several enhancements, including experience replay and target networks, to improve stability and performance.
 The authors also introduce a new method called "double Q-learning" to further improve the accuracy of the Q-function estimates.

 - Inspirations from reinforcement learning agent strategies:
   - Firstly, transparency and effective communication are key factors in building trust.
 The agents in the game environment communicated regularly and updated their policies based on the information they received.
 Similarly, in human interactions, clear communication of intentions, actions, and outcomes can help establish a sense of trust and reliability.
 Being open and honest with one another can create a foundation of trust and prevent misunderstandings that can damage relationships.